 Damage from Hits (not from Damage over Time) in Path of Exile can be Converted from one Type (Physical, Fire, Cold, Lightning, or Chaos) to another.
 Many skills do so as part of their effect (particularly Physical to other type conversions), as do a few items.
 If, for example, I would deal 100 Physical damage normally, but I have "30% of Physical Damage Converted to Cold" on one of my items, I would deal 70 Physical and 30 Cold damage instead.

-Converted damage is affected by both modifiers to its original damage type and to its new one.
+Converted damage is affected by the attacker's modifiers to both its original damage type and to its new one.
 For example, Physical damage converted to Cold damage is affected by modifiers both to Physical and to Cold damage.
 Modifiers on the defender apply only to the final type (for example, Cold Resistance will reduce Physical Damage converted to Cold, but not Cold Damage converted to Fire).